gravitational/bandwagon/README.md

 ### Creating a Local User after an Automatic/Unattended Installation

-After installing bandwagon with Telekube as part of an automatic/unattended installation, you'll need to create a local user account and password to log into the Gravity web app.
+After installing bandwagon with Gravity as part of an automatic/unattended installation, you'll need to create a local user account and password to log into the Gravity web app.
 See [Configuring Users](https://gravitational.com/gravity/docs/cluster/#configuring-users-tokens) documentation section for the information on how to create a user.